3.5M

 Download and rate our podcast here.

-On this week's Money Matters, Scott and Pat discuss the ways that temporary pandemic stress can affect your long-term financial decisions.
+On this week's Money Matters, Scott and Pat discuss the potential long-term consequences of the $1.9 trillion stimulus package.

 Ask a question by clicking here, or email Scott and Pat at questions@moneymatters.com.